liquidfiles/liquidfiles_unix/README.md

-# Installing LiquidFiles Unix Command Line Utility
+# LiquidFiles Unix Command Line Utility
 ## Introduction
-This BETA version of the utility has the send feature only.
-LiquidFIles roadmap is to include all CLI features as per the already supported Windows CLI utility.
-Refer to [Liquidfiles support site] http://support.liquidfiles.net/entries/22100711-Command-line-utility-Windows-) for further information.
+liquidfiles_unix is UNIX command line utility, to work with Liquidfiles server, for sending files, listing messages, downloading files, etc.

 LiquidFiles Unix command line utility extends the functionality of your LiquidFiles server to command line use and scripting from supported
 Unix and Linux servers.

+Liquidfiles Unix is fully based on [Liquidfiles public API](http://support.liquidfiles.net/forums/21423392-API) and user [libcurl](http://curl.haxx.se/) to send and receive data from Liquidfiles server.

+This document consists of the following sections:
-This document describes the typical installation steps for the LiquidFiles Unix client including dependent libraries.
-LiquidFiles can be installed using static or shared libraries to enable portability within your environment.
+1. Installation - describes the typical installation steps including dependent libraries.
+2. Usage of tool - contains full description of commands, their arguments as well as usage examples.

 For command line help, use:  'liquidfiles help' <command> (e.g. liquidfiles help send).